 Use the search analytics function to keep track of the various search queries that are bringing users to your site, as well as the other metrics attached to your visits.

 Use what you learn to improve your content and future efforts.
+This is another essential first-page SEO strategy to keep in mind.

 For example, if you see a particular long-tail keyword getting lots of impressions, but not commanding an equally high clickthrough rate, that’s a sign your title tag and meta description may need work.